 Engrained with the competitive spirit to succeed and the loyal support to never back down, our dads lived a life that’s full to help their children reach their greatest potential.
 Lessons were taught along their journey to shape them into leaders of their community and role models for their future families.
 No one ever said that being a father is easy, neither did they say that being a working father is not possible.
 Dads carry a purpose with them wherever they go – whether it’s work, a baseball game, graduation, or simply at home – they want to see others succeed.

 Not to mention, the double act of working while raising a family is possible.
-Pepperdine Graziadio faculty members, Kevin Groves, Shawn Herrera, and Abraham Park, share their lessons of being a working parent – teaching in the classroom and learning from their children at home.
+Pepperdine Graziadio faculty members, Kevin Groves, Shawn Herrera[BROKEN LINK], and Abraham Park, share their lessons of being a working parent – teaching in the classroom and learning from their children at home.
 What’s the secret to a happy life as a professor and father?
 Let’s just say that patience and wisdom are a part of the parenting process!
 Dive into the words of encouragement from our leading faculty fathers as their experiences ignite inspiration for new dads, professional papas, and paternal role models.

 Read their Interviews